UCHINO-Yuki/DDclass/README.md

 # DDclass - A double-double class toolbox for MATLAB

-The dd (double-double) class provides approximately quadruple precision results.
+The dd (double-double) class provides approximately quadruple precision computation.

 Operations and functions for dd class can be used in the same manner as for double class.